icecube/sndaq/docs/overview.rst

 .. figure:: img/dom_hit_rate.jpg
   :width: 400

   DOM hit rates showing seasonal effect (blue curve) and after the seasonal effect is removed using the in-ice muon rate (red curve).
+From |Abbasi_2023|.

 For neutrino energies below 1 GeV, the signal is dominated by backgrounds due to radioactive decays in the DOM glass and triboluminescence in the ice.
 The